ics-py/ics-py/doc/index.rst

-.. ics.py documentation master file, created by sphinx-quickstart on Thu Dec 26 11:05:27 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Ics.py : iCalendar for Humans
 =============================

 Release |version|.

-Ics.py is a pythonic iCalendar (rfc5545) library.
+Ics.py is a pythonic iCalendar (`rfc5545 <https://tools.ietf.org/html/rfc5545>`_) library.
 Its goals are to read and write ics data in a developer-friendly way.

-It is written in Python3 only (3.6, 3.7 and 3.8 supported) and is
+It is written in Python 3 (3.6, 3.7 and 3.8 supported) and is
 :ref:`Apache2 Licensed <apache2>`.

-iCalendar is complicated, you don't like RFCs but you want/have to use the ics format and you love pythonic APIs? ics.py is for you!
+The iCalendar specification is complicated, you don't like RFCs but you want/have to use the ics format and you love pythonic APIs? ics.py is for you!

 Quickstart
 ==========